Robert Palmer: 1979–1984: Growing mainstream success

 Palmer's next album was an artistic departure, concentrating on pure rock.
 1979's Secrets produced his second top 20 single with Moon Martin's "Bad Case of Loving You (Doctor, Doctor)".
 The number 14 hit also gave Palmer his second Billboard Hot 100 year-end chart hit.
 The following year saw the release of Clues, produced by Palmer and featuring Chris Frantz and Gary Numan, which generated hits on both sides of the Atlantic, first with the radio-friendly single "Johnny and Mary" and then "Looking for Clues".
 Catchy music videos matching the synth-pop stylings of new wave gave him much-needed exposure to a younger audience.
 The success was repeated with the 1982 EP release of Some Guys Have All the Luck.
-As he settled into the 1980s, Palmer's increasing commercial success as a performer fuelled his work as a producer, including on Jamaican ska legend Desmond Dekker's 1981 album Compass Point.
-A few years later, he helped Island label-mate John Martyn in the production of his album, Sapphire.
+Going into the 1980s, Palmer's increasing commercial success as a performer fuelled his work as a producer, including on Jamaican ska legend Desmond Dekker's 1981 album Compass Point.
+In 1984, he helped Island label-mate John Martyn in the production of his album Sapphire.

 April 1983 saw the release of Pride.
 While not as commercially successful as Clues, it featured the title song and Palmer's cover of the System's "You Are in My System", with the System's David Frank on keyboards.
 On 31 May 1983, Palmer's concert at the Hammersmith Palais was recorded and broadcast on BBC Radio 1.
-On 23 July 1983, Palmer performed at Duran Duran's charity concert at Aston Villa football ground, where he struck up friendships with members of Duran Duran that would spawn the supergroup the Power Station.
+On 23 July 1983, he performed at Duran Duran's charity concert at Aston Villa football ground striking up friendships with members of Duran Duran which later spawned the supergroup the Power Station.